-To simulate mains failure
+To simulate an AC mains failure

 - 1. Select Diagnose > Power Management > Control Tests. - 2.
 Click Start Test at the bottom of the Control Tests form. - 3.
 Click Mains Failure Test. - 4.
-Check that power to the PA and the Reciter/control panel stays on.
+Check that power to the PA and the Reciter/control panel stays on. - 5.
+Click Stop Test.